JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “I beg your pardon, Mr. Bruff.
 If I hear the devil referred to in that manner, I must leave the room.”

-“I beg YOUR pardon, Miss Clack–I’ll be more careful in my choice of language for the future.
+“I beg _Your_ pardon, Miss Clack–I’ll be more careful in my choice of language for the future.
 All I meant to ask was this.
 Why–even supposing he did take the Diamond–should Franklin Blake make himself the most prominent person in the house in trying to recover it?
 You may tell me